 We celebrate the conclusion of the week with a Banquet and Awards ceremony.

-Our camp staff is made up of volunteers and travel from all corners of the United States Most of these dedicated people were once campers and use their vacations and funds to "pay back" to this traditional program.
+Following our mission statement.
+Our camp staff (now called motivators) is made up of volunteers and travel from all corners of the United States Most of these dedicated people were once campers and use their vacations and funds to "pay back" to this traditional program.
 All staff applicates must be 18 years of age or older and are vetted with a personal interview and fingerprint background check.
 In the past, we have had firefighters, nurses, teachers, social workers, academics, entrepreneurs, college students, and business owners.

 David (Boonie) & Janny Brizius Started the camp in 1956 as part of the Gahanna Community Church.
 They used their experiences in Boy scouts and 4H to create this unquic experance.